RichardAlcabes22/classification-project/README.md

 - Telco currently has a large segment (~22%) of its customer base that exhibits three characteristics of churn, and an unmeasured pluarality of customers who exhibit at least one characteristic.
 - While, this customer segment is the largest in Telco, it also suffers from a Churn-rate that is greater than the mean Churn Rate for the overall customer base
 - A prototype ML model has been developed to ID a significant percentage of customers who Churn.
 This represents an improvement upon the current situation in which 0% of customers who churn are identified.

+# NOTE:
+## the PREDICTIONS .csv file code can be found at the end of the project_exploration notebook.